brianhigh/get-pems/README.md

 ## Methods

-A "proof of concept" script written in Bash is used to test the use of cURL for programatically retrieving the data from the website.
+A "proof of concept" [Bash](https://www.gnu.org/software/bash/) script is used to test the use of [cURL](https://curl.haxx.se/) for programatically retrieving the data from the website.

 Such an approach is needed because the website interface would otherwise require an inordinate amount of tedious clicking to retrieve data for